 vertical-lr.
 This gives you a left-to-right block flow direction and a vertical inline direction.

-If you give a nested box a different writing mode to its parent, then an inline level box will display as if it has
+When a nested box is assigned a different writing mode to its parent, then an inline level box will display as if it has

 A block-level box will establish a new block formatting context, meaning that if its inner display type would be

 flow-root.
-You can see this in the next example where the box which displays in
+This is shown in the next example where the box which displays as

 Replaced elements such as images will not change their orientation based on the